tdauth/cpp-futures-promises/README.md

 The advanced futures and promises are implemented for the library Folly in this project since it provides the most extended interface for futures and promises in C++.
 To use them you have to include the file `advanced/advanced_futures_folly.h`.
 The classes wrap classes of Folly itself.
+The Folly implementation uses the namespace `adv_folly` to distinguish it from the Boost.Thread implementation.

 ### Shared Futures for Folly
 The advanced futures provide the shared future class template `adv_folly::SharedFuture<T>`.